Skip to content

 Strengthening Far North Queensland

-This vast tropical region covers 272,215 square kilometres over 21 local government areas, from Cassowary Coast in the south to the Torres Strait Islands in the north.
+This vast tropical region covers 272,215 km2 over 21 local government areas, from Cassowary Coast in the south to the Torres Strait Islands in the north.
 It includes the Great Barrier Reef and the Wet Tropics of Queensland World Heritage listed areas.

-Far North Queensland is home to 298,829 residents (ABS 2023 ERP), expected to increase to 378,000 residents by 2041.
-This multicultural region includes an Aboriginal and Torres Strait Islander population of 43,201 approximately 15% of total population.
-21.4% of people were born overseas and 72 languages are spoken in Cairns.
-(ABS Census of Population 2021)
+Far North Queensland is home to 303,102 residents1, expected to increase to 378,000 residents by 2041.
+This multicultural region includes an Aboriginal and Torres Strait Islander population of approximately 41,000.
+In Cairns, more than 21% of people were born overseas and 72 languages are spoken2.

-As Queensland’s gateway to Asia-Pacific, the region is well-connected to domestic and international markets, with direct international air and sea access through the Cairns International Airport and Ports North.
-The newly developed Regional Trade Distribution Centre at the Cairns Airport brings increased airfreight export solutions to the region.
+As Queensland’s gateway to Asia-Pacific, the region is well-connected to domestic and international markets.
+It features direct international air and sea access through the Cairns International Airport and Ports North.
+The Regional Trade Distribution Centre at the Cairns Airport brings increased airfreight export solutions to the region.

-The Far North Queensland regional office is one of 11 regional offices across Queensland helping businesses to mature, grow and invest.
+The Far North Queensland regional office is one of eleven regional offices across Queensland helping businesses to mature, grow and invest.

 Far North Queensland has an economically diverse and resilient economy, with a strong culture of innovation.
-The Gross Regional Product is $24,156 million (ABS June 2023).
+The Gross Regional Product is $19,964 billion in 2023/243.
+Some the region’s key industries include:

 Construction